 He has received numerous military honors including the Bronze Star Medal, the Bronze Oak Leaf Clusters and Legion of Merit.
 In 2005, Deering lead 2,500 Oklahoma National Guard troops during Hurricane Katrina relief efforts and for his actions was given the Hero Award from the Oklahoma Red Cross.

-Thompson is the secretary of safety and security and commissioner of the Department of Public Safety.
+Rhoades is the secretary of safety and security and commissioner of the Department of Public Safety.

 Secretary of Science and Technology - Dr. Kelvin Droegemeier